Instant Pot Baked Beans cook up in an hour with your pressure cooker. Sweet, sticky and delicious, you will never buy canned beans again.

 - Add beans, water, Maple Syrup, Molasses, Ketchup, Brown Sugar, Worcestershire Sauce, Mustard, Pepper to the cooking pot and stir to combine.

 - Add the salt.
 Taste a couple of beans for tenderness and sweetness and add more Molasses, if a sweeter taste is desired.
-If Beans are still hard, cook for another 15 minutes.
+If you prefer a more tender bean, lock the lid back into place and cook for another 10- 15 minutes.

-- Select the Sauté or Browning function and simmer until desired consistency.
+- To thicken up the sauce, select the Sauté or Browning function and simmer until desired consistency.
 Beans will continue to absorb liquid as they cool.